joelakuhn/uc-info/README.md

   -h,--highlight        Highlight characters not in the current block -f,--file FILE        Specify file
   -l,--list-blocks      List known blocks
-  -b,--block BLOCK      Specify a named block
-  --ascii               Consider only the ASCII block --ascii-ext           Consider only the ASCII extended block --emoji               Consider only the emoji block
+  -b,--block BLOCK      Consider only a named block or range as start-end --ascii               Consider only the ASCII block --ascii-ext           Consider only the ASCII extended block --emoji               Consider only the emoji block